-The Saudi Arabian facility management market is estimated to attain a size of $22,211.7 million in 2017 and is projected to witness a CAGR of 11.4% during 2018-2023.
+The Saudi Arabian facility management market is estimated to attain a size of $29,563.2 million in 2018 and is projected to reach $51,616.2 million in 2024, witnessing a CAGR of 9.7% during 2019–2024.
 The growing application of facility management in commercial buildings, residential construction projects, infrastructure projects, and industrial projects is driving the growth of the market in the country.

-On the basis of service, the Saudi Arabian facility management market is segmented into property services, cleaning services, security services, catering services, support services, environmental management services, and other services.
-Other services include reception staffing, utility management, furniture supplies, and contract management.
+On the basis of service, the Saudi Arabian facility management market is segmented into property services, cleaning services, security services, catering services, support services, environmental management services, and other services (including reception, staffing, utility management, furniture supplies, and contract management).
+Property services are further categorised HVAC maintenance, mechanical and electrical maintenance, and others (including sales and leasing, maintaining properties, advertise rental properties, space planning and design, asset management).
 Property, cleaning, and security are the three most preferred services among end users in Saudi Arabia.
-Security services are expected to register the fastest growth in the market of the country, during the forecast period.
+Security services are expected to register a significant growth in the facility management market of the country, during the forecast period.

 Saudi Arabia Facility Management Market Dynamics